 Army of Darkness (1992)

 The most recognisable film in the trailer has got to be Sam Raimi’s closing chapter to the Evil Dead trilogy, which just got the reboot treatment last April, courtesy of up-and-coming director Fede Alvarez.
-I must confess that the horror-adventure-comedy hybrid constitutes my least favourite entry in the series, but then The Evil Dead (1981) and Evil Dead II (1987) set the bar so high that nothing short of The Godfather (1972) with Deadites could have satisfied me.
+I must confess that the horror-adventure-comedy hybrid constitutes my least favourite entry in the series, but then The Evil Dead (1981) and Evil Dead II: Dead by Dawn (1987) set the bar so high that nothing short of The Godfather (1972) with Deadites could have satisfied me.
 More to the point, Army of Darkness (or, as I like to call it, The Medieval Dead) makes for a great communal activity.
-There’s something truly enchaning about hearing a full theatre cheer Bruce Campbell as he winds his chainsaw prosthetic and utters the line, “Give me some sugar, baby!”
+There’s something truly enchaning about hearing a full theatre cheer Bruce Campbell on as he winds his chainsaw prosthetic and utters the line, “Give me some sugar, baby!”

 The Texas Chainsaw Massacre 2 (1986)

 On the subject of comedic chainsaw battles, the Horror Hudson Show is also presenting my favourite of the six Texas Chainsaw Massacre sequels, prequels, and remakes out there.
-Much like Raimi did with Evil Dead II, Tobe Hooper used the opportunity for a high-budget follow-up to poke fun at his own celebrated classic, ramping up the absurdity to both disturbing and hilarious effect.
+Much like Raimi did with Evil Dead II: Dead by Dawn, Tobe Hooper used the opportunity for a high-budget follow-up to poke fun at his own celebrated classic, ramping up the absurdity to both disturbing and hilarious effect.
 I suspect this is the flick contemporary gore hounds will be most tempted to skip, but I heartily recommend you check out The Texas Chainsaw Massacre 2 if only as a reminder of a time when movies about cannibal hillbillies with a fetish for dismemberment didn’t take themselves quite so seriously.

 Gone with the Pope (1979)